Program on hiatus until further notice.

 The program provides technical and practical knowledge to individuals for the oil and gas industry.
 Oil and Gas Field Operators are considered essential personnel to keep the industry running.
-Graduates will enter an industry that is both challenging and rewarding, and will have industry recognized skills beneficial for employment.
+Graduates will enter an industry that is challenging and rewarding, and will have industry-recognized skills beneficial for employment.

 Location: Fort St. John Campus

 Math – one of the following:

 BC Math 10 (minimum final grade of C+), or BC Math 11 or BC Math 12 (minimum final grade of C), or equivalent.

 MATH 030 or higher, with a minimum final grade of C+, or equivalent.

 BC Language Arts 10 Courses – 4 credits earned, minimum individual grade of C+, or equivalent.